bwassim/Project-2-Operationalizing-Machine-Learning/README.md

 ```

 <img src="./images/rest-endpoint-model-app-insight.png">

 Running the `log.py` on the terminal will enable Application Insights together with logging information.
-The application insights url.
+One can observe the application insights url on the left handside of the above figure.
+> It's important to note that in order for the log.py script to run correctly, it is important to download the `config.json` file from Azure studio and put it in the same folder as the log script.